Menu

 About the Author

-Mary Beth Keane’s newest novel, The Half Moon, has been named a Most Anticipated Book of the Year by Vogue, Entertainment Weekly, BookPage, LitHub, and more.
+The Half Moon, was named a Most Anticipated Book of the Year by Vogue, Entertainment Weekly, BookPage, LitHub, and more.
 The novel masterfully depicts a couple living in a small town who must navigate the complexities of marriage, family, and longing.
-Keane explores the complexities of midlife, and the complicated intimacies of small town life.
+Mary Beth Keane explores the complexities of midlife and the complicated intimacies of small town life.

-Keane is also the author of Ask Again, Yes, a critically acclaimed, instant New York Times bestseller, which tells the profoundly moving story of two families in a suburban town, the friendship between their children, a tragedy that reverberates over four decades, the daily intimacies of marriage, and the power of forgiveness.
-Keane’s characters are richly rendered, exploring the depths of mental illness during a time when the language to describe it didn’t exist, the heartbreak of addiction, and the bonds of love and loyalty.
-Ask Again, Yes was selected as Jimmy Fallon’s Tonight Show Summer Read for 2019 and has struck a chord with readers, receiving rave reviews from Louise Erdrich to Meg Wolitzer, Vogue to NPR’s Fresh Air, and many more.
+Ask Again, Yes, a critically acclaimed, New York Times bestseller, tells the moving story of two families in a suburban town, the friendship between their children, a tragedy that reverberates over four decades, the daily intimacies of marriage, and the power of forgiveness.
+Mary Beth Keane’s characters are richly rendered, exploring the depths of mental illness during a time when the language to describe it didn’t exist, the heartbreak of addiction, and the bonds of love and loyalty.
+Ask Again, Yes was selected as Jimmy Fallon’s Tonight Show Summer Read for 2019 and has struck a chord with readers, receiving rave reviews from Louise Erdrich, Meg Wolitzer, Vogue, NPR’s Fresh Air, and many more.

-Her first novel, Fever, ia an unforgettable historical novel about “Typhoid Mary”, the Irish immigrant famous for unknowingly spreading Typhoid Fever throughout New York City, where she worked as a cook.
+Her first novel, Fever, is an unforgettable historical novel about “Typhoid Mary,” the Irish immigrant famous for unknowingly spreading Typhoid Fever throughout New York City, where she worked as a cook.
 Her first novel, The Walking People, published in 2009, was a finalist for the Pen/Hemingway Award, and her writing has appeared in The New York Times, Vogue, Chicago Tribune, The Daily Beast, and more.

 Suggested Topics